rafael-santiago/boojum/README.md

 ## What does Boojum is?

-Good question but here ``"Boojum"`` is my implementation of an ideia for data oblivion discussed by *Ferguson, Scheneier and Kohno* in their book *"Cryptography Engineering"*.
+Good question but here ``"Boojum"`` is my implementation of an ideia for data oblivion discussed by *Ferguson, Schneier and Kohno* in their book *"Cryptography Engineering"*.

 There they called *"Boojum"* their proposal for sensitive data retention issues mitigation.
 By referring to *Lewis Carroll*'s character.
 In short, you know that maybe something is